Get customized results?

 Q: How much money can I save on my energy bill by lowering my AC usage?

-A: While the above suggestions offer tips on lowering your electric bill, the exact dollar amount will be dependent on where you live, your energy rate, and other factors.
+A: While home maintenance can lower your electric bill, the exact dollar amount will be dependent on where you live, your energy rate, and other factors.
+You may also be able to achieve lower energy bills by securing a cheaper energy plan.
+Shop affordable rates for free on the Choose Energy marketplace.

 Q: Will changing my thermostat waste energy?